 USATSI Gallery - Penn State vs. Pittsburgh

 USATSI Gallery - Akron at Penn State

 Check out the Penn State USATSI photo gallery from the game against Michigan State.

-Season: Appeared in five games...Selected team captain prior to the season.
+Season: Appeared in 11 games...Selected team captain prior to the season.

 Akron (9/2): Logged two stops...Made one tackle on kickoff coverage.
-Pittsburgh (9/9): Totaled a career-high eight tackles, to tie or No. 2 on the team with Jason Cabinda and Koa Farmer...Logged his first career tackle for loss on a fourth-quarter combined stop behind the line with Shareef Miller...Two of his tackles came on special teams...Joined Irvin Charles and Garrett Taylor as the coaching staff's Co-Special Teams Player of the Week.
+Pittsburgh (9/9): Totaled a career-high eight tackles, to tie for No. 2 on the team with Jason Cabinda and Koa Farmer...Logged his first career tackle for loss on a fourth-quarter combined stop behind the line with Shareef Miller...Two of his tackles came on special teams...Joined Irvin Charles and Garrett Taylor as the coaching staff's Co-Special Teams Player of the Week.
 Georgia State (9/16): Had three tackles.
-Indiana (9/30): Scooped up a fumble, which was forced by Irvin Charles, on a fumbled Hooiser punt return and took it 13 yards for his second career touchdown (rush vs. Army; 2015)...Made two stops. at Northwestern (10/7): Totaled two solo stops, including one on kickoff coverage.
+Indiana (9/30): Scooped up a fumble, which was forced by Irvin Charles, on Hooiser punt return and took it 13 yards for his second career touchdown (rush vs. Army; 2015)...Made two stops. at Northwestern (10/7): Totaled two solo stops, including one on kickoff coverage.
 Michigan (10/21): Made three tackles. at Ohio State (10/28): Posted three tackles, all coming on kickoff coverage. at Michigan State (11/4): Had one stop on kickoff coverage.
 Rutgers (11/11): Logged four tackles...Made his first career solo tackle for loss in the third quarter.
 Nebraska (11/18): Made two stops.

 ➤ 2016 ➤ Sophomore Season